yoonkim/lstm-char-cnn/README.md

 can use other characters than `+` to represent an end-of-sentence token---we recommend a single unused character).

-The non-English data already have end-of-sentence tokens for each line so you do not need to add the `-EOS` command (equivalent to adding `-EOS ''`).
+The non-English data already have end-of-sentence tokens for each line so, you want to add `-EOS ''` to the command line.

 #### Unicode in Lua
 Lua is unicode-agnostic (each string is just a sequence of bytes) so we use